 Technology and Engineering Baby Toys

-Who knew that every time your baby emptied out your Tupperware drawer they were just trying to practice their engineering skills?
+Who knew that every time your baby emptied out your Tupperware drawer they were just trying to practice their engineering stem skills?
 Spare yourself the extra dishes and get them a set of containers of their own.
 They’ll love stacking up and knocking down these colorful cups and using problem-solving to decide what order to build their tower in.
 The possibilities for play with these cups are as endless as the places to play with them – they’re also perfect toys for the tub, sandbox, or bulk rice bin at the supermarket (just kidding, skip that one).
-Find it here.
+Find them here.

 Little ones 12 months and up can match, stack and roll the cute and colorful safari-themed pegs and watch them zig-zag down the tower.
 Count the pegs and the zig zags, and talk about colors, patterns and animals as your kiddo has a blast with this simple yet super-engaging toy.
 Find it here.

-Did you know that researchers have shown that blocks promote problem solving and mathematical thinking and promote more engaged play for boys and girls than any other toy?
+Did you know that researchers have shown that blocks promote problem-solving and mathematical thinking and promote more engaged play for boys and girls than any other toy?
 Construction-based toys encourage open-ended play which may actually influence kids to pursue careers in science or math later in life.
-As an added bonus, these colorful, squishy blocks are easy to grasp and stack and are decorated with images of animals and the numbers from 1-10.
+As an added bonus, these colorful, squishy blocks are easy to grasp and stack and are decorated with images of animals and numbers from 1-10.
 Find them here.